wgst/ml-gas-surface/docs/adaptive_sampling/clustering.md

 # Introduction
-The database of high-error structures usually contains too many data points.
-Fortunately, clustering methods, such as k-means, can help to find the most informative data points and add only them to our database.
+The database of high-error structures very often may contain too many data points.
+Fortunately, clustering methods, such as **k-means**, can help to find the most informative data points and add only them to our database.
 To do that, we prepared a Python notebook, which can be found [in this repository](https://github.com/wgst/ml-gas-surface/blob/main/scripts/dynamics/dissociative_chemisorption/adaptive_sampling/high_error_structure_clusters/choosing_datapoints_h2cu111_v0_clean.ipynb).
-Its contents with an explanation are also included below.
+We additionally share its contents, together with more detailed explanation below.

+{: .warning }
+The following sections will include **Python**-based code.

+# Initialization
-### Import database with high-error structures
+## Importing packages and loading high-error structures

+First, we import needed packages and we read the database that contains high-error structures obtained in MD simulations.

 ```py
 import matplotlib